Research

 The rising rates of polypharmacy are reflected in an increase in the prevalence of drug-drug interactions (DDIs).
 DDIs account for >10% of the overall adverse drug effects and up to 5% of hospital admissions among older adults.
 As a result, they have attracted increasing attention as a modifiable - and for this reason preventable - risk factor of drug toxicity.
 However, our knowledge about the interaction potential of a given medication is mostly limited to small pharmacokinetic studies conducted among healthy individuals and case reports.
 Given this important knowledge gap, there is a necessity to conduct pharmacoepidemiologic studies to assess the clinical effects of DDIs.

-Our current work in the pharmacoepidemiology of DDIs is diverse.
-We focus on the effectiveness and safety of interactions involving DOACs by conducting a series of pharmacoepidemiologic studies and also by synthesizing the available evidence in the area through in-depth methodological assessments of previous studies.
-Moreover, we focus on the application of novel study designs to study DDIs such as the prevalent new-user design.
-In addition, we explore the potential of spontaneous reports as a tool for hypothesis generation in the area of DDIs as part of an ongoing collaboration with Professor Christopher Gravel at the School of Epidemiology and Public Health at the University of Ottawa.
+In the past, we have studied extensively the safety of DDIs involving the antidiabetic drug class of sulfonylureas in projects funded by the Canadian Institutes of Health Research and led by the lab’s past trainees Jenny Dimakos and Wanqi Wang.
+We have also studied the effectiveness and safety of interactions involving DOACs in projects led by the lab’s current trainee Fabian Meinert.
+Currently, our work focuses on spontaneous reports as a potential tool for hypothesis generation in the area of DDIs as part of an ongoing collaboration with Professor Christopher Gravel at the School of Epidemiology and Public Health at the University of Ottawa.
 Finally, we are actively involved in the Special Interest Group on DDIs at the International Society for Pharmacoepidemiology.